Brad Scott has been with the Real Estate Board of Greater Vancouver (REBGV) since 1978 and has served as its CEO since 2013.

 Brad has been around the organized real estate block several times serving on numerous directorates, task forces and committees in both Canada and the U.S. His strongest focus is to ensure REBGV continuously improves everything it does and builds on the tremendous legacy previous REBGV leaders built.

-While Brad doesn’t like labels, he’s a foodie who likes great wine, loves to make pizza, and tries to spend as much spare time as possible with Gayle and Lea at their cottage in the Cariboo.
+While Brad doesn’t like labels, he’s a foodie who likes great wine, loves to make pizza, and he likes spending as much spare time as possible with friends and family at his cottage in the Caribou.

 Eileen Day is chief operating officer of the Real Estate Board of Greater Vancouver (REBGV) and works with the CEO to manage the organization and to innovate, develop, implement and maintain the organization’s products and services.